tac550/SlickScan/README.md

 ## Testing

-I'm supporting testing using the built-in test backends that come with SANE.
+The program may be tested without a physical scanner using the built-in test backends that come with SANE.
 To enable these backends, you must uncomment the `test` line in the file `/etc/sane.d/dll.conf`

 For debugging, run with `RUST_LOG=debug cargo run` or similar.